 Easily one of the priciest chargers, the ZAGGsparq 6000 charger is still a decent backup, despite a few caveats.

 Its 2.1A USB outlets got the job done efficiently with two smartphones and it was able to hold a charge the next two days.

-Unfortunately, the 6000mAh isn't too great with tablets and was only able to charge an iPad from 25% up to 60% before dying down to one LED light of juice left.
+Unfortunately, the 6000mAh isn't too great with tablets and was only able to charge an iPad from 25 percent up to 60 percent before dying down to one LED light of juice left.